exercism/development-environment/README.md

 # Exercism v3 Local Environment

-Hello 👋
+Hello! 👋

 This repository will provide you with a local setup of Exercism that you can use to develop any part of the project.

-Our aim is to get you to a working setup within 10 minutes from now, most of which will be spent downloading things, but if you have a slower internet connection, things may take longer to install.
+Our aim is to get you to a working setup within 10 minutes from now, most of which will be spent downloading things, but if you have a slower internet connection, things may take longer.

 It requires the following to install:
 - **[Docker](https://docs.docker.com/get-docker/):** Docker needs to be installed but **no Docker knowledge is required**.